renovatebot/renovate/docs/development/local-development.md

 To ensure everything is working properly on your end, you must:

+1. Make sure you don't have a local `.npmrc` file that overrides npm's default registry.
 1. Install all dependencies with `yarn install`.
 1. Make a build with `yarn build`, which should pass with no errors.
 1. Verify all tests pass and have 100% test coverage, by running `yarn test`.
 1. Verify the installation by running `yarn start`.
 You must see this error: `Fatal error: No authentication found for platform https://api.github.com/ (github)`

-You only need to do these 4 steps this one time.
+You only need to do these 5 steps this one time.

 Before you submit a pull request you should: